Joseph Newhouse: The Economics of Quality in Health Care

-As a result of years of research with the RAND Corporation and Harvard University, Joseph Newhouse has become extremely passionate about the instability of our nation's health care system.
-In his 2002 article, he describes the healthcare systems of the United States as “obtaining less value from the resources it uses than other industries”.
-Prior to proceeding with an explanation of Newhouse's issues that lead to poor performance, it is important to understand the definitions of quality from the Institute of Medicine (IOM) and in economic terms.
-The IOM defines quality as the gap between the actual and potential performance of the US Healthcare system.
+From years of research with the RAND Corporation and Harvard University, Joseph Newhouse developed interests about the instability of our nation's health care system.
+In a 2002 article, he described the healthcare systems of the United States as “obtaining less value from the resources it uses than other industries”.
+Newhouse explains poor performance as defined by the quality of the Institute of Medicine (IOM), as the gap between the actual and potential performance of the US Healthcare system.

 In economic terms, Alan M. Garber and Jonathan Skinner have explored the principles of productive and allocative inefficiency.
 Productive efficiency refers to the impact of inputs like “physicians, nurses, hospital beds, and capital” on American health care and the authors ask if the impact is greater in other countries (more efficient).
 Allocative efficiency refers to the benefits from the “marginal dollar spent on health care” and asks the question do the benefits realized “exceed the opportunity cost of other goods” not purchased like raising salaries, a new car, or better education.
 The authors found that “nearly all countries fall short of ideal in productive efficiency” and the United States system lags behind (is less efficient) other countries most of the time.
-They found that the U.S. has a high degree of allocative inefficiency, when compared with other high-income countries.
-The causes are “high prices for inputs, poorly restrained incentives for overutilization, and a tendency to adopt expensive medical innovations rapidly, even when evidence of effectiveness is weak or absent”.
+Findings included U.S. shortcomings in allocative inefficiency when compared to other high-income countries, based on unfavorable traits in pricing, incentive and over-adoption of unwarranted medical innovation.